TomYang-TZ/Generative-Art-NFT/README.md

    The Dockerfile is located at `Generative-Art-NFT/Dockerfile`.

 ## NFT Campaign
 To launch our NFT Campaign, which is themed around constellation, advanced technology, cosmic phenomena, and surreal sci-fi environments, we have crafted a comprehensive collection of both positive and negative text prompts.
 These prompts are systematically selected at random to ensure a diverse and captivating representation in our project.
+See [`generate_prompt()`](https://github.com/TomYang-TZ/Generative-Art-NFT/blob/main/src/utils.py#L417) for more information.
 To modify and design your own campain, see [below](#setup)

 ## For Developers